jborean93/ansible-app-control-ee/README.md

     windows-app-control-ee
 ```

-We can verify that our collections has been signed by verifying the files at `/usr/share/ansible/collections/ansible_collections/${NAMESPACE}/${NAME}/meta/powershell_signatures.ps1` contain the Authenticode signature footer like so:
+We can verify that our collections has been signed by verifying the files at `/usr/share/ansible/collections/ansible_collections/${NAMESPACE}/${NAME}/meta/powershell_signatures.psd1` contain the Authenticode signature footer like so:

 ```
-cat /usr/share/ansible/collections/ansible_collections/ansible/windows/meta/powershell_signatures.ps1
+cat /usr/share/ansible/collections/ansible_collections/ansible/windows/meta/powershell_signatures.psd1

-#AnsibleVersion 1

 @{
+    Version = 1
     HashList = @(
         ...
     )